xianhammer/report_templates/README.md

 # FRED report templates
 This repo contain report templates for the FRED forensics tool found at https://www.pinguin.lu/fred.

-Developed for an assignment up to a deadline, these template are not yet of a satisfyingly good code quality :)
-Hopefully, I will have surplus time to continue developing more report templates.

 NOTE These report templates are developed for the Windows version.
 It seems that there are a few differences between Windows and Linux and though I have tried to make some provisions of hitting both targets but a few minor issues may appear.
+Overall, however, the templates work on both targets.

 For now, following report templates are available: